 The independent directors of Broadcom in the company’s bid for Qualcomm.

 Dow Chemical in its sale of its PVDC resin business to SK Global.

 GlaxoSmithKline in its acquisition of Novartis’s vaccines and OTC businesses.

 Google in the sale of Motorola Mobility’s mobile devices business to Lenovo Group.

-Nortel in the sale of its CDMA/LTE and GSM telecom equipment businesses to Ericsson and other transactions.
+Nortel Networks in the sale of its GSM and CDMA/LTE businesses to Ericsson and numerous competitive divestiture auctions.